unicode-org/icu4x/docs/design/locale_fallback_and_negotiation.md

 But we should design with this direction in mind.
 Working with interfaces, the ICU-style matching being just the first of several.
 We can implement a very flexible matcher that is mostly data driven, and create OS specific ones by swapping in / out various data “packages.”

-We (ICU4X) might create these customizations, and / or by the developers using ICU4X.
+ICU4X might create these customizations, and / or by the developers using ICU4X.
 The ability to replace the default implementation should be there.

 #### Option to return an ordered list of all locales matching, not just the top match